 I have been a composer even longer.
 Writing music was my first passion, and was my major both as an undergrad and as a graduate student.
-My music is regularly performed in my home region, and has placed twice in national and international contests.
+My music is regularly performed in my home region, and has placed three times in national and international contests.
 I particularly like working with mixed ensembles, often including voice and/or mallet percussion.

 My poetry and photography are each less well known than my writing and music.
 However, one of my poems has received national exposure (through Poets Against the War, in the early 21st century) and my photos have been included in one book and exhibited locally in two one-man shows.
 I have been an environmental activist and have served in local government, and am a committed and active member of the Religious Society of Friends (Quakers).
 That last sentence may help explain some of the content of this site.